Amit Kothari

 ISACA’s analysis of 2025 AI incidents found that the biggest AI failures were organizational, not technical.
 Weak controls.
 Unclear ownership.
 Misplaced trust.
 That evolution from stage one to stage three typically takes 18-36 months for most mid-size organizations.
 Plan for it.
 Don’t build permanent bureaucracy.

 The goal isn’t a steering committee forever.
-The goal is to accelerate through the phase where you need one.
+Should they be permanent?
+No. The goal is to accelerate through the phase where you need one.

 Build it with real power or don’t build it at all.